“Working Out” And Into Sobriety

 Physical activity and exercise give your recovery a lively change.
 Whether you’re walking the road toward sobriety or preparing for that first step, drug addiction treatment can be as close as your own body and as simple as walking outside.

 Many recovery techniques work to restore the brain’s balance of “happiness-inducing” chemicals like dopamine — a balance that drug and alcohol abuse disrupts.

 Physical activity boosts the presence of these chemicals, too.
-Exercising douses the brain with dopamine, so we exercise more often to release more of it.
-Our fitness rises, and our mood rises, too.
+Exercising douses the brain with dopamine, so exercising often release more of it.
+Our fitness rises, and our mood rises too.

 But in recovering addicts, there’s an added benefit.

 Studies show that exercise and physical activity can actually help return dopamine levels to pre-abuse heights.

 If you think these benefits sound similar to those of more traditional treatment methods, you aren’t the only one.
 Drug rehab centers across the country understand how physical exercise can help addicts recover.
 Many treatment programs include exercise in their recovery plans for this reason.

 Popular Exercises For Addiction Recovery

 Like addiction treatment therapies, different exercises affect the mind and body differently.